TFohrer/where-in-the-world/README.md

 # countries-overview

-Showcase/challenge project using [REST Countries API](https://restcountries.eu) to show a simple country list.
+Showcase/challenge project using [REST Countries API](https://restcountries.eu) to show a simple country list, allow searching and filtering and show a detail view of a country.
 Project build with vue.js and uses Gitlabs CI/CD.
 Challenge idea from [Frontend Mentor](https://www.frontendmentor.io/)

 - Vue.js
-- webpack
 - bootstrap (grid only)
 - mobile-first
 - BEM
+- Gitlab CI/CD

 ## Initial requirements